Erasmus+ / Swiss-European Mobility Program

-The next Erasmus info session will take place on November 12, 2025.
-More details will be announced as soon as possible.
+The online info session has taken place on November 12, 2025.

 - Students must have completed their first year of study and be enrolled at TUM.

-- A stay is only possible at universities that have an Erasmus cooperation agreement with the TUM School of Medicine and Health in the relevant subject areas. (see Partner universities)
+- A stay is only possible at universities that have an Erasmus or SEMP cooperation agreement with the TUM School of Medicine and Health in the relevant subject areas. (see Partner universities)

 - Students who did not receive a TUMexchange spot